 "Vizient is proud to recognize Ronald Reagan UCLA Medical Center for their improvement over the course of the last year that has enabled them to surpass other peers and place in the highest quartile of performance for 2017.
 The Vizient Quality and Accountability Study was designed to help health care organizations identify practices associated with high performance in patient care quality and safety.
 As a Rising Star, Ronald Reagan UCLA Medical Center serves as an outstanding example of executing these best practices to achieve this top-quartile performance and accountability," said Julie Cerese, senior vice president, performance improvement collaboratives and advisory.

-About UCLA HealthUCLA Health includes four hospitals on two campuses — Ronald Reagan UCLA Medical Center; UCLA Medical Center, Santa Monica; UCLA Mattel Children’s Hospital; and Resnick Neuropsychiatric Hospital at UCLA — and more than 160 primary and specialty clinics throughout Southern California.
+About UCLA HealthUCLA Health includes four hospitals on two campuses — Ronald Reagan UCLA Medical Center; UCLA Health - Santa Monica Medical Center; UCLA Mattel Children’s Hospital; and Resnick Neuropsychiatric Hospital at UCLA — and more than 160 primary and specialty clinics throughout Southern California.
 UCLA Health hospitals in Westwood and Santa Monica placed No. 1 in Los Angeles, No. 2 in California and No. 7 in the nation in the 2017-18 U.S. News & World Report rankings.